jyg007/grep11_contractgenerator/README.md

 ## mTLS certs used for grep11 connection

+The HPVS grep11 vm will use the server certs.
+This step is optional as the current key and cert can be kept for the testing in an initial setup.
+CA, client and server keys and certificates used for grep11 authentication are stored in the `certs` directory.

 1. You can keep existing files but in `certs` directory the `gen.sh` script can be used to recreate CA, client, server certs for grep11.
 Edit server.cnf if needed.
 2. Do not leave private keys in this directory when your setup has been completed
 3. Edit your client `/etc/hosts` if you wanted to test the connection locally and add: